earlchew/pidsentry/README.md

 process, will not be aliased to some other process which happens to reuse the same pid, even if the host reboots.

+Correctly associating a pid with a process is complicated by the fact that although every running process has a unique pid, the values used for pids are recycled as they become available at the end of the lifecycle of a process.
+This means that simply using a value retrieve from a pid file might result in the termination of an unrelated process.

 #### Supported Platforms

 * Linux 32 bit